seelabs/seelabs.github.io/_posts/2013-12-30-vsvim-debug-settings.md

 nmap B :vsc Build.BuildSolution<CR>
 {% endhighlight %}

-The binding above don't work well for actual editing.
+The bindings above don't work well for actual editing.
 For example, 'n' conflicts with the usual vim binding of 'next match'.
 This works for me because I don't use the visual studio editor for editing.